It feels like a very long time ago when all we had to do to gain additional features in the Steam Deck bios, was to run a compiled C program.

 sudo cat /sys/class/hwmon/hwmon4/power2_cap_default

-You will also see that the AMD CBS menu is accessible from the left hand side menu.
+You will also see that the AMD CBS and AMD PBS menu are accessible from the left hand side menu in setup.

-The Steam Deck OLED BIOS also introduced the ability to overclock the GPU and CPU in BIOS F7G0109 that is also accessible in the F7G0110 BIOS via the Advanced menu.
-The Steam Deck LCD BIOS recently introduced thr same ability in BIOS F7A0131.
+The Steam Deck OLED BIOS also introduced the ability to overclock the GPU and CPU in BIOS F7G0109.
+That functionality is also accessible in the F7G0110 BIOS via the Advanced menu.
+The Steam Deck LCD BIOS recently introduced the same ability in BIOS F7A0131.
 You should update to this BIOS to take advantage of the ability to increase the TDP with the efi runtime patcher.

 Note: If you want to alter or change any settings again, you must follow the steps to load the .efi files from the USB Storage again.
-These are temporary changes to load the menus, but the menus make permanent changes that are only cleared by a Valve BIOS update or Crisis Mode recovery.
+Loading the menus are temporary changes, but changing settings in the menus make permanent changes that are only cleared by a Valve BIOS update or Crisis Mode recovery or manually changing the options back.

 Help, I Need to Recover My Steam Deck!